Categories

 Please don’t hesitate to post in the comments if you have further questions about these benchmarks, or would like us to benchmark other aspects of the project that we have missed.

-8 replies on “Performance Benchmarking for WooCommerce HPOS”
+27 responses to “Performance Benchmarking for WooCommerce HPOS”

 Great effort!
 I have been working with HPOS four months now, using the new schema to easily derive combined statistics – e.g. correlating referrers/campaigns, with customers sex/age, exact location, number of orders, phone orders etc.